-- When we note design on an organization's website, and they are classified as "No Design", the explanation usually falls into one of a few categories: - "Corporate provides the designs." - We have now learned that this isn't acceptable. - "Well, we don't really provide design services, we just want to attract potential customers by saying we do." - While PJR certainly understands the desire to grow a business, we cannot accept this either.
-The organization's website and design classification must be aligned with each other. - "We did design our products, but all products were designed 30-40 years ago." - This is admittedly rare, but has come up on a few occasions.
+Design Activity Noted on the Website When we note design on an organization's website, and they are classified as "No Design", the explanation usually falls into one of a few categories: "Corporate provides the designs."
+We have now learned that this isn't acceptable.
+"Well, we don't really provide design services, we just want to attract potential customers by saying we do."
+While PJR certainly understands the desire to grow a business, we cannot accept this either.
+The organization's website and design classification must be aligned with each other. ago."